scott2b/api-first-example/README.md

    and validation features.
  * The web UI is built with Starlette for its simplicity.
- * Both applications use the same shared authorization backend, which uses Starlette middleware to assign authorization scopes as follows:
+ * Both applications use the same shared authorization backend, which uses Starlette middleware for session management and to assign authorization scopes as follows:

      - Client credentials requests utilize a bearer scheme and attaches api_auth to the scope.